EricRohlfs/jetbot_wiki/Hardware-Setup-(WIP).md

 1. Secure 6pin right angle header to piOLED by some method

-2. Solder the pins depicted (3.3V, SDA, SCL, GND on piOLED)
+2. Solder the pins depicted (3.3V, SDA, SCL, and GND solder seen when zoomed in on right image)
-    > The pins are close to the display screen, be careful to avoid the screen with soldering iron tip
+    > The pins are close to the display screen, be careful to avoid the screen with soldering iron tip.

 ### Step 11 - Wire motor driver to *piOLED* display